stonepros/stone/doc/mgr/modules.rst

-If a module implements the ``serve()`` method, it should also implement the ``shutdown()`` method to shutdown cleanly: misbehaving modules may otherwise prevent clean shutdown of ceph-mgr.
+If a module implements the ``serve()`` method, it should also implement the ``shutdown()`` method to shutdown cleanly: misbehaving modules may otherwise prevent clean shutdown of stone-mgr.

 Limitations
 -----------

 It is not possible to call back into C++ code from a module's ``__init__()`` method.
-For example calling ``self.get_module_option()`` at this point will result in an assertion failure in ceph-mgr.
+For example calling ``self.get_module_option()`` at this point will result in an assertion failure in stone-mgr.
 For modules that implement the ``serve()`` method, it usually makes sense to do most initialization inside that method instead.

 Is something missing?
 ---------------------

-The ceph-mgr python interface is not set in stone.
-If you have a need that is not satisfied by the current interface, please bring it up on the ceph-devel mailing list.
+The stone-mgr python interface is not set in stone.
+If you have a need that is not satisfied by the current interface, please bring it up on the stone-devel mailing list.
 While it is desired to avoid bloating the interface, it is not generally very hard to expose existing data to the Python code when there is a good reason.